FFT-based Dynamic Subspace Selection for Low-Rank Adaptive Optimization of Large Language Models

 \subsection{DCT-AdamW}

-We propose DCT-AdamW, a standalone low-rank version of AdamW with DCT projection that has the option to use quantized error feedback (EF) \citep{seide20141, karimireddy2019errorfeedbackfixessignsgd, alistarh2018convergencesparsifiedgradientmethods} and ensures momentum buffers integrate gradients from the same lower dimensional subspaces as in LDAdamW~\citep{robert2025ldadam}.
-In contrast to LDAdamW, which has to store two consecutive projection matrices per layer, we only have to store two sets of $r$ indices due to simplicity of our DCT approach coupled with the dynamic column selection technique.
+We propose DCT-AdamW, a standalone low-rank version of AdamW with DCT-based projection that has the option to use quantized error feedback (EF) \citep{seide20141, karimireddy2019errorfeedbackfixessignsgd, alistarh2018convergencesparsifiedgradientmethods} and ensures momentum buffers integrate gradients from the same lower dimensional subspaces in a similar way as in LDAdamW~\citep{robert2025ldadam}.
+In contrast to LDAdamW, which has to store two consecutive projection matrices per layer, we only have to store two sets of $r$ indices per layer.
 Prior work MicroAdam~\citep{modoranu2024microadam} quantized the error feedback down to 4-bits in the context of compressing the optimizer state using sparsity.
-In our context, we observed that the lowest resolution we can quantize EF to is 8-bits without degrading the optimizer performance.
+In our setup, the lowest resolution we can quantize EF to is 8-bits without degrading the optimizer performance.
 For space constraints reasons, we present the pseudocode of our DCT-AdamW optimizer in Appendix~\ref{appendix:dct-adamw-algorithm}.

-The sets $\I_{prev/crt}$ hold the indices of the $r$ columns for the previous/current projections and $Q_{prev/crt}$ contain the columns from $Q$ specified by the these two sets. $T_u$ represents the subspace update interval (set to 200 for GaLore and to $1$ for LDAdam).
-The procedure \textsc{RankCols} ranks the columns of $S=G_t\cdot Q$ as explained in Section \ref{section:dynamic-selection-algorithm}.
-In order to make sure the momentum buffers integrate gradients from the same subspaces, we need to rotate $m_t$ and $v_t$ using a rotation matrix $R$ that first projects the momentum to the full-dimensional space using the previous projector and then projects it back to the current lower-dimensional subspace.
-We can perform this rotation directly in the $r$-dimensional space by multiplying the two projection matrices, resulting in $R \in \R^{r \times r}$.
-Rotating $v_t$ might introduce negative values and we apply the absolute value function to force the non-negativity of $v_t$.
-The low-rank gradient $g_t$ is computed by multiplying the full-rank gradient $G_t$ with $Q_{crt}$ and the full-rank update is obtained multipying $u_t$ by $Q_{crt}^{\top}$.